-For children with sensory issues, a haircut can be a nightmare.
-Here are some simple tools and ideas that have worked for my son, that may work for your child!
+For children with sensory issues, sensitivity to haircuts can be a nightmare.
+Here are some simple tools and ideas that have worked for my son that may work for your child!

-Another thing we have tried that has worked pretty well for my son is Calming Clippers.
+Another thing we have tried to deal with sensitivity to haircuts that has worked pretty well for my son is Calming Clippers.
 These won’t help with the hair falling on his skin, but they are a great replacement for electric clippers.
-These function similarly to electric clippers in terms of the cut you get with them, but they eliminate the noise and make it easier to prevent any pulling sensations, which my son is incredibly sensitive to.
+These function similarly to electric clippers in terms of the cut you get with them.
+However, they eliminate the noise and make it easier to prevent pulling sensations, which my son is incredibly sensitive to.

-Something else that I have found helpful is to provide some calming/regulating sensory input before attempting a haircut.
-For my son, deep pressure is very calming so giving him a massage and/or brushing him with a Wilbarger Brush before a haircut can help.
-If you’re not familiar with the Wilbarger brush and/or protocol, I don’t recommend trying that without the guidance of an Occupational therapist because if you don’t do it correctly it can actually be very dysregulating.
+Something else I found helpful is providing some calming/regulating sensory input before attempting a haircut.
+Deep pressure is very calming for my son.
+Giving him a massage and/or brushing him with a Wilbarger Brush before a haircut can help.
+If you’re not familiar with the Wilbarger brush and/or protocol, I don’t recommend trying that without the guidance of an Occupational therapist.
+If you don’t do it correctly, it can be very dysregulating.
 Speaking of which, a good occupational therapist is a great professional to have on your child’s care team!

 We hope the solutions in this article help your child with a sensitivity to haircuts get through their next one!